 #7 Walking Trails at Lake Louise

-Looking for day hikes in British Columbia?
-Slow and scenic walking trail around the beautiful world-renowned Lake Louise.
+Hike Canada ‘s best routes – consider a slow and scenic walking trail around the beautiful world-renowned Lake Louise.
 Be dazzled by the spectacular view with the sunlight reflecting off the picturesque snow-capped mountains.
 The lake freezes up in winter and you can witness ice carvings in that season!

 HOTEL RECOMMENDATION: Breathtaking view stay at The Fairmont Chateau Lake Louise Hotel.